Young Autistic Woman Proves Doctors Wrong By Becoming A Lawyer

 When Haley Moss was only a couple of years old, her parents recognized that there was something different about her.
 She was incredibly intelligent and talented in certain areas but struggled in social situations.
-When she was 3-years-old she was officially diagnosed with autism.
+When she was 3-years-old, she was officially diagnosed with autism.
 Doctors told Haley’s parents that life would be a battle for her.
 They said she would find it difficult to make friends and would probably not ever be able to hold a job.
-Nevertheless, Haley’s parents saw their daughters worth and taught her that she could do anything she set her mind to.
+Nevertheless, Haley’s parents saw their daughter’s worth and taught her that she could do anything she set her mind to.
 Today she is the first openly autistic lawyer in the state of Florida.
 She has shown the world that those with autism can make their dreams come true regardless of their challenges, according to Today.

 Haley’s childhood was not without its difficulties.
 She had trouble connecting with children her age and didn’t understand various social cues.
 Whenever she became frustrated with herself, her parents would compare her autism to Harry Potter’s scar.
 Although it was something that set him apart from others, Harry’s scar represented something much greater and made him special.
 Similarly, Haley’s autism caused her to stand out and made her exceptional.